inertz/Scripts/README.md

 📂 Files
 - [setup-bond.sh](setup-bond.sh) → Creates and configures the bond.
 - [revert-bond.sh](revert-bond.sh) → Removes the bond and restores original NICs.
+- [setup-bond0.sh](setup-bond0.sh) → Creates and configures the bond for 4 NIC.
+- [revert-bond0.sh](revert-bond0.sh) → Removes the bond and restores original 4 NICs.

 ---